-- It has anti-inflammatory effects that can help treat arterial inflammation, which is common for persons who are suffering from diabetes.
+- It has anti-inflammatory effects that can help treat arterial inflammation which is common among persons who are suffering from diabetes.

 - It reduces the pain of neuropathy by activating body receptors particularly in the brain

-- It contributes to lowering blood pressure over time, which is very important for diabetics.
+- It contributes to lowering the blood pressure over time which is very important for diabetics.

 - It helps calm diabetics who are suffering from ‘restless leg syndrome” (RLS)

 More medical researches have been conducted to support the positive role of medical cannabis in treating diabetes.
-A study published in the American Journal of Medicine in 2013 showed positive results that:
+A study published in the American Journal of Medicine in 2013 showed positive results such as:

 - Medical cannabis can help control sugar levels.

 - Marijuana users are less likely to become fat or obese.

 - Marijuana users have lower body mass index measurements (BMI).

 - Marijuana smokers also have a higher level of “good cholesterol” in the body.